marambq/unicorn_companies/README.md

 - Which Industry do Most Unicorns Belong?

 ## File Description:
-There is 1 notebook (Unicorns_companies.py) to provide answers to the above questions.
+There is 1 notebook (Unicorns_companies.py) to provide answers to the above questions.Also you can find the dataset in CSV format.

 ## Results: